gainskills/Kex-Zh-Blog/content/post/2018-09-04-ansible-access-network-via-telnet.md

     ansible_host: "192.168.1.100"
 ~~~

-Note: I use YAML format though ini format should also work because [Misleading documentation, it shows that you can store vaulted passwords in INI files but it does not work #43897](https://github.com/ansible/ansible/issues/43897)
+Note: I use YAML format (ini format should also work) because [Misleading documentation, it shows that you can store vaulted passwords in INI files but it does not work #43897](https://github.com/ansible/ansible/issues/43897)

 ##### 3. new playbook: pb_telnet.yml